 (details may be found on the main page)

-In 1997 after long experience as a volunteer with Telecare, I entered the mental health field.
+In 1997 after experience as a volunteer with Telecare, I entered the mental health field.
 Mental health advocacy soon became my passion.
 In 2014 I left full-time work in the field but continue to work as a contract trainer in mental health peer support.

 Since then I have been pursuing my goals for ministry, spiritual direction and coaching and have attained certification as a coach a spiritual director and as a minister with the Canadian International Metaphysical Ministry.